affidexlab/new/affidexlab/new/docs/bloomie-partnership-deck.md

 ### What We Ask

-**Month 1: Test the Partnership**
+**Launch Week (This Week - December 1-7):**

+**If You Join NOW:**
+- Get your referral link activated IMMEDIATELY
+- Beta test the product on mainnet before public launch
+- Create pre-launch content and build anticipation
+- Be THE founding ambassador from day 1
+- Lock in your founding ambassador allocation for token launch

+**Time Commitment:** 5-10 hours/week
+**Immediate Benefits:**
+- Referral tracking starts from launch day (mid-December)
+- Volume bonuses apply from first dollar traded
+- Priority allocation secured for token launch (Q2 2026)
+- Featured prominently as founding ambassador

+**Month 1 (December 2025 - Launch Month):**

 **Deliverables:**
-- 5-10 tweets/threads about privacy in DeFi and DecaFlow
+- 5-10 tweets/threads about privacy in DeFi and DecaFlow during launch
-- 1-2 Medium articles (your style, your platform)
+- 1-2 Medium articles timed with launch announcements
 - Share your referral link organically in your content
-- Join our Discord and engage with early community
+- Join our Discord and help onboard early community

-**Time Commitment:** 5-10 hours/week
+**Compensation:**
-**Compensation:** Revenue share on any volume you drive + $200 bonus for hitting $100K
+- 25-30% revenue share on ALL volume you drive
+- $200 bonus for hitting $100K volume
+- $500 bonus for hitting $500K volume
+- Founding ambassador status (locked in for token allocation)

 **No Long-Term Commitment:**
 - If it's not working for you, walk away.
 No hard feelings.
 - If it's working, let's scale together in Month 2+

-**Month 2+: Scale Together**
+**Month 2+ (January 2026 onwards):**

-**If Month 1 Goes Well:**
+**If Launch Goes Well:**
 - Increase content frequency (weekly threads, biweekly articles)
 - Participate in AMAs and Twitter Spaces
 - Build deeper relationships in the community
-- Start strategizing larger campaigns and partnerships

-**Compensation:**
+- Help recruit other ambassadors
+- Input on product features and roadmap

+**Growing Compensation:**
-- Continued revenue share (growing as volume grows)
+- Continued revenue share (growing as volume grows exponentially post-launch)
-- Token allocation discussions (lock in your founding ambassador stake)
+- Founding ambassador token allocation confirmed (5-10M DECA)
-- Potential for equity/advisor role if we raise VC round
+- Potential for equity/advisor role when we raise VC round (Feb 2026)
-- Bonus structure for major milestones
+- Escalating bonus structure for major milestones

 ### Why This Partnership Could Be Life-Changing